 By the end of the two day course you will be able to turn on and operate the lathe, prepare wood for turning, identify, use and sharpen woodturning chisels, finish turned objects and use a bandsaw safely.

-If you are interested in attending this course please contact Noel Graham ph 349 8976 by 1 February.
+If you are interested in attending this course please contact Noel Graham ph 349 8976 by 1st week in October.